 Total Tuition Fees: Eur 4,800 Fee per semester: Eur 800

 Total Tuition Fees: Eur 10,800 Yr 1: Eur 5,400 - Yr 2: Eur 5,400 - Yr 3: NIL

-This course is aimed at: • health care professionals • administrators of healthcare facilities • philosophers and theologians • lawyers and teachers • psychologists and social workers
+The course is aimed if you are a: • health care professionals • administrators of healthcare facilities • philosophers and theologians • lawyers and teachers • psychologists and social workers

-Holders of this degree are eligible to register for the third-cycle programme leading to a Ph.D. provided by the Faculty of Theology.
+As a holder of this degree, you are eligible to register for the third-cycle programme leading to a Ph.D. provided by the Faculty of Theology.

 Click here to access the Programme of Study applicable from 2021/2.